 - How the Benefits Are Paid Out – Because some no medical exam policies do not pay out the entire amount of death benefit until the plan has been in force for two years or more, this could be a major factor in the type of policy which is purchased.
 Be sure and inquire as to how and when death benefits are paid prior to purchasing any life insurance coverage.

 - Face Amount of Coverage – The amount of coverage is a big decision in any life insurance buying decision.
 This will entail a determination of coverage needs, which will typically include final expenses, any outstanding debt, and possibly income replacement needs.

-- Other Coverage Options – If you have other life insurance coverage options that are available to you such as an employer-sponsored plan, this too should be factored into your overall coverage decision.
+- Other Coverage Options – If you have other life insurance coverage options available to you such as an employer-sponsored plan, this too should be factored into your overall coverage decision.

 How Large of a Policy Will You Need?

 One of the most common questions during the life insurance policy search is, “how big of a policy should I look for?”, there is no “one size fits all” policy that works for everyone, but there are a couple of factors go into determining how much you need.

 The first factor to look at is how much debt would be left behind if something were to happen to you tomorrow.
 Would you family be left with a huge mortgage or mountains of student loans?
 Make sure your life insurance policy would be able to pay for any expenses left behind.

 Not only do you have to look at any debts left behind, but you also have to account for any income your loved ones would lose.

 If you don’t have anyone who relies on your annual income, then you can consider having a smaller life insurance policy, but if you have a spouse and children who would suffer from your lost income, then you will larger plan.
 Most financial experts suggest you get a policy around ten times your annual salary.